We Help You Buy & Sell Contemporary Art Online

 Who we are?

 Kunzt was founded in Belgium in 2005 by Kris Ghesquière, as a way to buy and sell original artworks, limited edition prints and sculptures by the world’s best artists.
 We partner with galleries and publishers from around the globe and we invite collectors to consign their works to sell to our database of over 50.000 worldwide subscribers.
-We are one of Europe's longest existing art galleries, and each individual artwork featured on Kunzt Gallery, is curated and selected for its quality and authenticity.
+We are one of Europe's longest existing online art galleries, and each individual artwork featured on Kunzt Gallery, is curated and selected for its quality and authenticity.

 Combined shipping is available if the items are purchased from the same gallery or seller.